 Medicines that boost the levels of C1-I in the body are very effective for treating acquired angioedema.
 These include Haegarda, Cinryze, and Kalbitor (ecallantide).
 Another medicine, Firazyr (icatibant), can be used in much the same way as an EpiPen for immediate, self-treatment of an acquired angioedema attack.

-Treating the underlying cause of the disorder (an immune system-affecting disease in type 1 or autoimmune activity in type 2) can also help improve the symptoms of acquired angioedema.
+Treating the underlying cause of the disorder (an immune system-affecting disease in type 1 or autoimmune activity in type 2) also can help improve the symptoms of acquired angioedema.

 Angioedema News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.